Used to fit B-splines and natural cubic splines(Perperoglu et al. 2019) .

 type

 The type of spline.
-Can take "bs" (B-spline), "ns" (natural cubic spline), or "ls" (piecewise linear spline)
+Can take "bs" (B-spline), or "ns" (natural cubic spline).
+Piecewise linear splines can be fitted using "bs" with degree=1.

 knots